dftbplus/recipes/docs/introduction.rst

 .. code-block:: none

-   mamba install dftbplus-tools dftbplus-python
+   conda install dftbplus-tools dftbplus-python

 It is possible to list all of the versions of ``dftb+`` and its additional components that are available on your platform with:

 .. code-block:: none

-   mamba search 'dftbplus*' --channel conda-forge
+   conda search 'dftbplus*' --channel conda-forge

 Where to start with the tutorials
 =================================